unacast/deprecated-unacast.github.io/_posts/2016-06-15-what-we-learned-building-a-production-react-redux-application.md

 * Using the new and exiting features of ES6-7
 * Learning new and fun stuff (the most important)

 So, it seemed to be a good time to jump on the boat and learn something new.
-Just to make it clear, i don't believe there are any silver bullets.
+Just to make it clear, I don't believe there are any silver bullets.
 Let’s consider this more of a story of where react-redux shines and makes life a as a developer a little easier.
 I say this a developer who have been doing large angular projects for the last three years - there are definitely many things to love about angular.

 ### Disclaimer
 We rely on react-redux-bindings, but there are obviously some features of i.e. the redux store and ES6/7 that is equally valid and useful in angular or in vanilla javascript for that matter.
 Also, react / redux are completely stand alone libraries that does not require or depend on each other to work.
 It might be difficult to always separate react from redux in this writing as we are using them very tightly coupled.